LogoHome

 Ethan studies Biology, Chemistry, Maths, and Further Maths, and chose enrichment in financial literacy and DNA coding.

-Aims
+Aims in post

 To improve transparency and engagement in budgeting through regular reports, feedback systems, and new funding opportunities for societies.